Willy Janssen

 Willy Janssen (born 19 February 1960) is a Dutch former professional footballer who played as a defender.

 Career

 Born in Sittard, Janssen played for PSV and NAC Breda.
 Janssen suffered from injuries during his career.

-He made 1 appearance for the Dutch national team in 1981.
+He made 1 appearance for the Netherlands national team in 1981.
 That game was a friendly match against Switzerland on 1 September 1981 which also saw the international debuts of Ruud Gullit, Frank Rijkaard and Wim Kieft.

 Later and personal life

 Janssen later worked as a software developer.
 His son Tim Janssen was also a professional footballer.